Loading

 The Butchers' Market (Welsh: Marchnad y Cigyddion) is an indoor market in Wrexham city centre, Wales.
 It is situated inside a Grade II listed building on Wrexham's High Street.
 Built in 1848 to the Neo-Jacobean designs of Thomas Penson and extended in 1879–80, it is one of the two dedicated indoor markets of Wrexham.

-The indoor market has since suffered from declining visitor numbers over the last few years, as a result Wrexham County Borough Council have announced plans to re-develop the indoor market from 2023, with it reopening in November 2024.
+The indoor market has since suffered from declining visitor numbers over the last few years, as a result Wrexham County Borough Council re-developed the indoor market between 2023–24, with it reopening in November 2024.

 Description